o2r-project/o2r-platform/README.md

 ### Use non-default version of o2r-meta and containerit

-Two core steps for compendium creation are provided by the standalone tools [o2r-meta]() and [containerit]().
+Two core steps for compendium creation are provided by the standalone tools [o2r-meta](https://github.com/o2r-project/o2r-meta) and [containerit](https://github.com/o2r-project/containerit/).
-These tools are used in a containerized version and the specific tool can be selected via an environment variable for both `muncher` and `loader` in the compose configuration (see comments in the file).
+These tools are used in a containerized version with different version tags ([o2r-meta](https://hub.docker.com/r/o2rproject/o2r-meta/tags/), [containerit](https://hub.docker.com/r/o2rproject/containerit/tags/)) and the specific tool can be selected via an environment variable for both `muncher` and `loader` in the compose configuration (see comments in the file).

 For _metadata extraction and brokering_, see the respective [`loader` configuration property `LOADER_META_TOOL_CONTAINER`](https://github.com/o2r-project/o2r-loader/#configuration) and [`muncher` configuration property `MUNCHER_META_TOOL_CONTAINER`](https://github.com/o2r-project/o2r-muncher/#configuration).
-For testing metadata tools under development setting the property to `o2rproject/o2r-meta:dev` could be useful.
+For testing metadata tools under development setting the property to `o2rproject/o2r-meta:dev` can be useful.

 For _container manifest creation_, see the [`muncher` configuration property `MUNCHER_CONTAINERIT_IMAGE`](https://github.com/o2r-project/o2r-muncher/#configuration).

 ### Note

-(Re-)starting containers manually might cause problems with the platform due to newly assigned IP-adresses.
+(Re-)starting containers manually might cause problems with the platform due to newly assigned IP-addressees.
 To avoid this problem, __restart the platform container__ after (re-)starting other containers manually.

 ## User levels